obonhamcarter/www.oliverbonhamcarter.com/content/classes/Databasesystems/Databasesystems.md

 If you are already on the department's Discord server, then you will be given access to the course's Discord channel, called `#database-systems`.
 If not, then you will need to join the department's Discord server before you can be added to the course's channel.

+**Note**: During the first week or so, I will manually add your name to the class' Discord channel.
 ### Meeting Information

 #### Classes